nathan-barry/ml-studies/README.md

 # Machine Learning Studies

-Welcome to my repo which contains a fair amount of my jupyter notebooks revolving around machine learning and math with python.
+Hello!
+This repo contains the majority of my jupyter notebooks I've made while learning more about machine learning.
+The majority of these are me following tutorials or documentation.
+The file names should be self explanatory for what the notebook is about.